Bone Lead Testing Facility

 Meet the Director

 Professor Todd holds a PhD in Physics from The University of Birmingham in England.
-He is a Research Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, where he has been a faculty member since 1992.
+He is a Research Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, where he has been a faculty member since 1992 and was granted tenure in 2023.
 He was formerly a Visiting Professor at The University of Maryland (Baltimore), Program in Toxicology, and he remains an Adjunct Associate Professor at the Johns Hopkins University, Bloomberg School of Public Health.

 Professor Todd has been the Principal Investigator of numerous NIH-funded studies and a co-investigator on many others.
 His research has centered on both the development of in vivo bone lead measurements for the assessment of long-term lead exposure and on the application of those techniques to studies of human health.
 This work has been performed across the US and in several countries around the world, resulting in nearly 200 peer-reviewed publications.